mamun001/terraform_interview_questions/100_terraform_interview_questions.md

 ###
 ###

-*  ( I also have 275 Multiple Choice Questions for Hashicorp Terraform Associate Certification Exam at:
+*  ( I also have 275 Multiple Choice Questions for Hashicorp Terraform Associate Certification Exam found at the link below:
 *    https://testmoz.com/1245195 )

-*  ( Mr. Bachina has also made an execllent set, which is very effective, as well found
+*  ( Mr. Bachina has also made an execllent set, which is very effective, as well found at the link below:
 *    here: https://medium.com/bb-tutorials-and-thoughts/250-practice-questions-for-terraform-associate-certification-7a3ccebe6a1a )

 ### 1. Imagine that there are 20 people in the company who use Terraform that manages resources in AWS or GCP.
-   How can you set up a system that tackles that?
+###   How can you set up a system that tackles that?
 What could be the issues that can arise from this?

-   Answer: At least two issues arise when multiple people work on Terraform together touching the same resources:
+####   Answer: At least two issues arise when multiple people work on Terraform together touching the same resources:
-           1. state file overrides
+####           1. state file overrides
-           2. code overrides
+####           2. code overrides

-           State file overrides can be solved using remote states Code overroides can be solved usig git repos and branching strategies.
+####           State file overrides can be solved using remote states
+####           Code overroides can be solved usig git repos and branching strategies.

 2. There are 5 people in your team that use Terraform.
 Some time in the last few days, a resource in AWS changed.
 How can you find out who did this?